 This is my own personal blog, written and edited by me.
 It’s for informational, non-judgmental, encouragement purposes only.

 The details of our journey are for your reference in hopes that it would help your family’s language adventure.
 Every family is different; some posts will be more relevant than others, and that’s okay.

 Raising multilingual children – where do I even begin?

 If this is your first time here, I want to know how overwhelmed I felt at the beginning.
 The feeling is normal and common, and I’m here to help.
 I’ve written a number of guides on frequently asked questions which can jump-start your multilingual journey.

 Before diving into language activities, books, and other resources, please review these guides on how to teach kids a second language at home:

 - Tips on creating a multilingual learning environment

-- How To Learn Chinese as a Busy Parent: 10+ Strategies (This post focuses on how I am learning Chinese)
+- How To Learn Chinese as a Busy Parent: 10+ Strategies (This post focuses on how I have been learning Chinese)

 - Teach kids how to read Chinese